Not a fish was arisin', the weather was raw.

 The water was frigid and brisk was the air,

-Too chilly for fishin', but I didn’t care.
+Too chilly for fishing, but I didn’t care.

-The browns were all nestled down deep in their pools
+The largemouth were nestled down deep in their pools

 And I in my waders and old fishing cap,